 Does Standard Health Insurance Cover Orthodontics?

 In short: no, it doesn’t.
-And this is normally the case whether you’re considering a traditional orthodontic treatment option like braces, or an at-home option like Candid.
-Health insurance plans are separate from dental insurance plans, so they’ll usually only cover serious, medically-necessary procedures on the face and jaw.
+And this is normally the case whether you’re considering a traditional orthodontic treatment option like braces, Invisalign, or Candid, or an at-home aligner service like Byte or SmileDirectClub.
+Health insurance plans are separate from dental insurance plans, so they’ll usually only cover serious, medically necessary procedures on the face and jaw.
 Standard health insurance does not cover routine cleanings, fillings, and orthodontic work.

 What If I Have Dental Insurance?